michael2012z/BitBible/markdown/KJV/files/Ps.md

 131. I opened my mouth, and panted: for I longed for thy commandments.

-132. Look thou upon me, and be merciful unto me, as thou usest to do unto those that love thy name.as thou…: Heb. according to the custom toward those, etc
+132. Look thou upon me, and be merciful unto me, as thou usest to do unto those that love thy name.

 133. Order my steps in thy word: and let not any iniquity have dominion over me.